hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

-A program which uses the modules mentioned previously to help test other programs by generating fuzz input for them and pushing to them using either console or tcp or tls session.
+A program which uses the modules mentioned previously to help test other programs by generating fuzz input for them and pushing to them using either console or file or tcp or tls session.

 This allows a end user to quickly test their program using this fuzzer logic, without needing to modify their program to handshake with the